-It packs a ton of useful (read: testable) information in a single page.
-Pre-treatment requirements, CrCl cutoffs, notable adverse effects, which PIs must be boosted, which drugs are safe in pregnancy, drug interactions (including contraindications with statins and acid suppressing agents), and much more.
+This cheat sheet packs a ton of useful (read: testable) information in a single page.
+Pre-treatment requirements, CrCl cutoffs, notable adverse effects, which PIs must be boosted, which drugs are safe in pregnancy, drug interactions (including contraindications with statins and acid suppressing agents), what drugs need to be taken with food, and more.

 Interview Mastery is different than every other list of "Top 25 Job Interview Questions" that you've seen out there.

-This list was composed by combining the interview question banks from as many job sources that we could get our hands on (we have friends in high places).
-These come from inpatient and outpatient settings and include questions for both resident and practicing pharmacist positions.
-For each question (there are 30 in total), we break down the question behind the question (i.e. the "real" question the interviewer is asking you).
+We combined the interview question banks from as many job sources (inpatient and outpatient) that we could get our hands on (we have friends in high places).
+We distilled them down to 30 key questions.
+These 30 questions are used in every interview imaginable (from residency all the way up to clinical specialist).
+For each question, we break down the question behind the question (i.e. the "real" question the interviewer is asking you).
 Then, we give guidance on how to develop your answer.
 We even give you an evaluation rubric to practice and grade yourself.

 A good interview is the difference between a fulfilling job and an impersonal "We'll keep your application on file" email.
 Make sure you're prepared for your next one.